 It did not work.

 With the crossmembers pretty much complete it is time to move on to the side rails.
 The top flange is slightly smaller than the bottom flange so marking each as a left or a right side part is an important first step.
 The final assembly of the crossmembers and side rails will be done on a fixture to assure repeatable measurements and alignment.
-Were this a one-off chassis I would weld everything before making the axel cutouts and rear turn-ups.
+The axel cutouts and rear turn-ups can be done before or after the crossmembers are welded in.
 Having a fixture makes it preferable to complete these features before assembly.

 The original rails were formed on a press and the flange bend radii are smooth and continuous around the axel cutout and turn-up.
-Note how these features are cut at the tangent point of the flange radius.
+Note how the cuts for these features is made at the tangent point of the flange radius.
 After cold forming the bend using a big C-clamp as a handle/lever and tapping with a body hammer the seam is welded and ground duplicating the appearance of the original.

 To make the axel cutout with continuous radii like the rear turn-up I used a saber-saw to cut along the break line of the flange and pattern lines drawn on the metal. the flange portion has to be formed to follow the cutout much the same way as the rear turn-up but because of the complexity of the bend it must be done with Oxy/Act rather than being bent cold.
 The two rail bottom flanges are clamped together with a small spacer between them.
 From experience I learned the rails bend because all the welding is on one side.
 Clamping the spacer between the bottom flanges and heating the web of the rail “pre-bends” it as compensation.The first bend of the top flange is up and away from the rail.
 When the first bend has cooled a bit the aft part of the flange is heated and pushed into contact with the rest of the cutout.
 A few clamps keep the web and the flange in line for a row of tack welds.